 The SRWC lost and found is located at the service desk.
 To claim an item, the owner must provide picture identification and a description of the item.
 Lost items will remain secure with the service until the end of the semester in which the lost item was registered.
 Summer session items will remain secure with the service until the end of Summer Session III.

 The all campus lost and found service is located at the information office in the Hurlburt Student Center.

 PHOTOGRAPHY AND VIDEOGRAPHY

-The intent of this guideline is to respect for the rights and privacy of our members and guests by preventing the use of their likeness and/or voice on a video, audio, photographic, digital, electronic, or any other medium without their consent.
+The intent of this guideline is to respect the rights and privacy of our members and guests by preventing the use of their likeness and/or voice on a video, audio, photographic, digital, electronic, or any other medium without their consent.

 Academic Access may be granted for the use of photographs and video footage recorded and replicated for class projects with prior approval.
 Contact the Assistant Director for Facilities and Operations by email to request access for photography and videography.
 Included the following information in the email: 1) Course name and number, 2) name of instructor, 3) what is the project and the purpose, 4) how will the information be used.

 Personal photography and videography taken informally of self, friends, and /or family is permitted.

 Approved individuals and patrons MUST NOT engage in activities that may be a risk to themselves or patrons, interrupt the experience of any patron, take any photos or video in the locker rooms, restrooms or personal areas.

 Taking photos and video of patrons without their consent is prohibited and is cause for immediate removal from the facilities and possible university sanctions.

 Public Viewing of Movies